-The ghost of Old Slumach guards the Lost Creek gold mine in the formidable Pitt Lake Mountains about 40 miles north of New Westminster.
+The ghost of Old Slumach guards the Lost Creek gold mine in the formidable Pitt Lake Mountains, about 40 miles north of New Westminster.

-This was firmly believed by all the Indians and a good number of white people, who claimed that Old Slumach put a curse on the mine before he was hung for the murder of Louis Bee, January 16, 1891.
+This was firmly believed by all the Indians and a good number of white people, who claimed that Old Slumach put a curse on the mine before he was hanged for the murder of Louis Bee, January 16, 1891.

-His last words before he dropped into eternity were "Nika memloose, mine memloose"-When I die, mine dies.
+His last words before he dropped into eternity were: "Nika memloose, mine memloose," "When I die, mine dies."

-Another version of the legend says that Slumach's son visited his father in the death cell and old man told said: "I tell you where the mine is, but you must only take as much as you need to carry you over hard times, because gold is death."
+Another version of the legend says that Slumach's son visited his father in the death cell and the old man said: "I tell you where mine is, but you must no go there unless times are bad and you need the gold to live.
+But you must only take as much gold as you need to carry you over hard times, because gold is death."

-However, soon after his father's death, the son went to the mine and in a frenzy of gold fever began scooping up all gold he could carry, but he never left the place alive.
+However, soon after his father's death, the son went to the mine and in a frenzy of gold fever began scooping up all the gold he could carry, but he never left the place alive.

-John Slumach lived with his family on the Silver Creek Reserve, near the bottom of Pitt Lake where the Silver Creek swirls into Pitt River.
+John Slumach lived with his family on the Silver Creek reserve, near the bottom of Pitt Lake, where the Silver Creek swirls into Pitt River.

-He appears to have supported his family chiefly by hunting and it is generally believed he discovered the fabulous gold creek during a hunting trip.
+He appears to have supported his family chiefly by hunting, and it is generally believed, he discovered the fabulous gold creek during a hunting trip.

-He used to kill deer and mountain goat for the butchers in Coquitlam and New Westminster, and sometime in the middle 1880s they began finding gold bullets in the carcasses.
+He used to kill deer for the butchers in Coquitlam and New Westminster, and sometime in the middle 1880s they began finding gold bullets in the carcasses.

-Apparently they kept mum about it for several years until Slumach eventually turned up in New Westminster with some \$1,500 worth of raw gold.
+Apparently they kept mum about it for several years until Slumach eventually turned up in New Westminster with some \$1500 worth of raw gold.

-Then it also became known that a Pitt Lake Indian had been supplying a local dentist with gold for a considerable time.
+Then it became known that a Pitt Lake Indian had been supplying a local dentist with gold for a considerable time.

-The medicine man at the Silver Creek Reserve, Simon Pierre, had seen Old Slumach fashion bullets out of gold and shoot them into a stump.
-As soon as the old man was dead, Simon went into the woods and dug \$200 worth of gold from the target stump.
+The medicine man at the Silver Creek Reserve, Simon Pierre, had seen old Slumach making bullets out of gold and shoot them into a stump, and as soon as the old man was dead, Simon went into the woods and dug \$200 worth of gold from the target stump.

-This and much more information was revealed by Chief August Khahtsahlano, who had known Slumach as a young man and firmly believed the legend that no white man would ever find the mine, and if it was rediscovered it would be by a man with Indian blood.
+This, and much more information was revealed by Chief August Jack Khatsahlano, who had known Slumach when a young man, and firmly believed the legend that no white man would ever find the mine and if it was ever rediscovered, it would be a person with Indian blood.